Discover the historic Reims Cathedral © French Moments

 Details of the West front of Reims Cathedral © French Moments

-During the following decade, from 1220 to 1233, work continued at a frantic rhythm.
 Cathedral builders worked on the walls of the transept aisle’s west side.
-In 1228 they had built the five eastern bays in the aisles of the nave.
-Thus protecting the old narrower nave, church services could still take place.
+In 1228, they built the five eastern bays in the nave’s aisles.

-How to finance the construction?
+How do you finance the construction?

-The archbishop looked for financial means to support the incredible construction site.
-Collectors of alms were sent in suffragan dioceses in order to seek donations in exchange of letters of indulgence.
-Similarly, the chapter put some of its properties for sale.
+Collectors of alms were sent to suffragan dioceses to seek donations in exchange for letters of indulgence.

 Details of a rose window © French Moments